-- 2. From the menu, choose Draw ⇒ Line. - 3.
+- Start AutoCAD or AutoCAD LT.
+You see a new drawing.
+(If you are prompted for a template, type or choose acad.dwt. or acadlt.dwt.) - 2.
+From the menu, choose Draw ➡ Line. - 3.
 Move your mouse to move the crosshairs cursor around the screen.
-Notice the Dynamic Input tooltip that follows the cursor around (like a well-trained dog), as shown in Figure 1-4.
-(If you don't see the Dynamic Input tooltip, click the DYN button on the status bar.)
+Notice the Dynamic Input tooltip that follows the cursor around, as shown in Figure 1.4.
+(If you don't see the Dynamic

+Input tooltip, click the DYN button on the status bar.)
 At the same time, notice the coordinates changing on the left side of the status bar.

-Figure 1-4: When you move the mouse around, the Dynamic Input bar follows the cursor, displaying the current coordinates.
+When you move the mouse around, the Dynamic Input bar follows the cursor, displaying the current coordinates.

 4. Anywhere on the screen, stop moving the mouse and click the left mouse button to pick a point.
-When you move the mouse again, the Dynamic Input bar changes to prompt you to specify the next point, and to show you the angle and length of the cursor from the original point you picked, as shown in Figure 1-5.
+When you move the mouse again, the Dynamic Input bar changes to prompt you to specify the next point and to show you the angle and length of the cursor from the original point you picked, as shown in Figure 1.5.

-Figure 1-5: After specifying the first point of a line, the Dynamic Input bar prompts you for the next point.
+After specifying the first point of a line, the Dynamic Input bar prompts you for the next point.

 - 5. Pick any point to create a line segment.
 You see the same Dynamic Input tooltip as before, which means that you can continue to create more line segments.
 (Chapter 6 is all about drawing lines.) - 6.
-Press Enter to end the command and finish your line. - 7.
-For your second line, choose Line from the Draw toolbar.
-(Figure 1-2 labels this toolbar.)
-Again, pick any point on the screen. - 9.
+Press Enter to end the command and finish your line.

+7. For your second line, choose Line from the 2D Draw control panel of the Dashboard.
+Again, pick any point on the screen.

+Figure 1.2 labels the Dashboard.
+If you don't see the Dashboard, type dashboard at the command prompt.
+If you don't see the 2D Draw control panel, which is the top section in Figure 1.2, right-click anywhere on the Dashboard and choose Control Panels © 2D Draw.

+- 8. Move your mouse so you can see the length and angle tooltips.
+Notice the value for the length.
+Now type a different value and press Enter.
+For example, if the Length tooltip says 13.7638, type 5 → 1. - 9.
 Press Enter to end the command.
 The line's length is based on what you typed, not where the cursor was, but the line's angle is the same as it was before you typed in the length. - 10.
 For your third line, type line.
 Notice that the text appears in the Dynamic Input tooltip as you type, but not in the command-line area. - 11.
 Press Enter.
-You now see the command that you typed in the command line area as well as the Dynamic Input prompt to specify the first point. - 12.
-Click in two places to pick a start point and an endpoint. - 13.
+You now see the command that you typed in the command line area as well as the Dynamic Input prompt to specify the first point.

+- 12. Click in two places to pick a start point and an endpoint. - 13.
 This time, to end the line, right-click anywhere in the drawing area.
-By default, this opens a shortcut menu, but it may end the command.
+By default, this opens a short-cut menu, but it may end the command.
 If so, you're done.
-If you see the shortcut menu, choose Enter from the shortcut menu to end the command. - 14.
-For your fourth line, choose Tools ⇔ Palettes ⇔ Tool Palettes Window from the menu.
-Click the Command tab, as shown in Figure 1-6.
-(Because of the many tabs, you may see only part of the tab title.
-If you can't find the Command tab, click the overlapping tabs at the bottom and choose Command Tools from the list of tabs.)
+If you see the shortcut menu, choose Enter from the shortcut menu to end the command.

-Figure 1-6: You can execute commands from the Tool Palettes window.

-- 15. Click the Line command on the tool palette.
+- 14. For your fourth line, if you don't see the Draw toolbar, right-click any toolbar that is already displayed and choose Draw from the list of toolbars.
+Click the Line button on the Draw toolbar.
 Move the mouse so that the cursor is in the drawing area.
-Pick two different points and press Enter. - 16.
+Pick two different points and press Enter. - 15.
 Leave the drawing on your screen and read on to the next exercise to save the drawing.